Get a property report and suburb profile for any property in Kirkwood

 Kirkwood property market performance

-Sales activity for houses has been robust, with 36 houses sold over the last 12 months.
-Houses are selling quickly, with a median of just 20 days on the market, highlighting the competitive nature of the market.
+Sales activity for houses has been moderate, with 19 houses sold in the past 12 months.
+Houses are selling quickly, with a median of just 12 days on the market, indicating strong demand.
+The unit market, however, has seen negligible activity, with only one unit sold and no median days on market data available.

 HousesUnits